torvalds/linux/Documentation/virt/hyperv/overview.rst

 -----------
 All communication between Hyper-V and guest VMs uses Little-Endian format on both x86/x64 and arm64.
-Big-endian format on arm64 is not supported by Hyper-V, and Linux code does not use endian-ness macros when accessing data shared with Hyper-V.
+Big-endian format on arm64 is not supported by Hyper-V, and GNU/Linux code does not use endian-ness macros when accessing data shared with Hyper-V.

 Versioning
 ----------
-Current Linux kernels operate correctly with older versions of Hyper-V back to Windows Server 2012 Hyper-V. Support for running on the original Hyper-V release in Windows Server 2008/2008 R2 has been removed.
+Current GNU/Linux kernels operate correctly with older versions of Hyper-V back to Windows Server 2012 Hyper-V. Support for running on the original Hyper-V release in Windows Server 2008/2008 R2 has been removed.

-A Linux guest on Hyper-V outputs in dmesg the version of Hyper-V it is running on.
+A GNU/Linux guest on Hyper-V outputs in dmesg the version of Hyper-V it is running on.
 This version is in the form of a Windows build number and is for display purposes only.
-Linux code does not test this version number at runtime to determine available features and functionality.
+GNU/Linux code does not test this version number at runtime to determine available features and functionality.
 Hyper-V indicates feature/function availability via flags in synthetic MSRs that Hyper-V provides to the guest,